Celtic with £41m pre-tax profit in 'record' results

 "History tells us that we will not always qualify for the Champions League and the benefit of holding cash reserves affords us the optionality of managing through seasons where we participate in the Europa League with the ability to retain our squad as opposed to selling key players to bridge the income shortfall between both competitions.

-"The financial sustainability rules are also a key feature of UEFA licencing and we need to be cognisant of running our club accordingly."
+"The financial sustainability rules are also a key feature of Uefa licencing and we need to be cognisant of running our club accordingly."

 - Our coverage of Celtic is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment